LazyWolves/SaberX/README.md

 action_1 will be marked as a failure and action_2 in grp1 will be skipped in that run.
 However this wont affect any action in grp2.

+In short, if you want your actions to be evaluated concurrently with no **dependency** between them, consider putting them in separate groups.
+If you want your actions to be synchronous, then put them in same group.